Lt. Andrew Bigelow

 Head Dispatcher Randy Swarthout

-The 911 Center is also the primary contact point for all SPCA complaints (284) in the County along with the after-hours contact point for the county Health Department and Child and Adult Protective Services for the Department of Social Services.
+The 911 Center continues to be the primary point of contact for all SCPA complaints in the county along with being the after-hours point of contact for the county Health Department and the Department of Social Services for child and adult protective services.